- 1 Introduction and installation

 axesand press F2 (

 axes=0must preced the plotting command.
-Axes can be removed interactively when the graph screen is displayed by pressing VARS.
+Axes can be removed interactively when the graph screen is displayed by pressing SIN.

 You can program either with Xcas-like syntax (English or French) or with Python-like syntax.